|

 that their personal goals fit with those of the organization, or at least be

-C SA has always been, first and foremost, a
+aware of where they differ.
+CSA has always been, first and foremost, a

 craft-based organization, while encompassing all the elements of an arts